 Even with good double glazing, curtains or blinds are still recommended to attain maximum thermal performance and comfort from your home.

 Do your curtains meet the three criteria for good performance?

-- At the top, you want no gap between the curtain and the wall
+- At the top, there should be no gap between the curtain and the frame or wall

-- At the bottom, you want the curtain to reach the floor
+- At the bottom, the curtain should be in contact with the window sill and ideally reach the floor

 - There should be two or more layers of curtains.